lyynxxx/stakingnode/System.design/README.md

 nftables is a netfilter project that aims to replace the existing {ip,ip6,arp,eb}tables framework.
 It provides a new packet filtering framework, a new user-space utility (nft), and a compatibility layer for {ip,ip6}tables.
 It uses the existing hooks, connection tracking system, user-space queueing component, and logging subsystem of netfilter.

-Firewalld os SuseFirewall2 - in contrast, because in general this can only be encountered in - is a pure frontend which comes with CentOS8/openSUSE.
+Firewalld or SuseFirewall2 - in contrast, because in general this can only be encountered in - is a pure frontend which comes with CentOS8/openSUSE.
 It's not an independent firewall by itself.
 It only operates by taking instructions, then turning them into nftables rules (formerly iptables), and the nftables rules ARE the firewall.
 So I have a choice between running "firewalld using nftables" and running "nftables only".
 Let's use nftables only!

 The rules are in the file /etc/sysconfig/nftables.conf, but here are the details, how it is made:
 ```